hirneagabriel/IntroductionToRobotics/README.md

 ## Homework 1
 #### Task Requirements
-Use a separat potentiometer in controlling each of the color of the RGB led.
+Use a separate potentiometer in controlling each of the colors of the RGB led.
 The control must be done with digital electronics.
 ### Components used
-- arduino uno
+- Arduino uno
 - 1 RGB LED
 - 3 potentiometers
 - 1 breadboard